realdustsans/realdustsans/README.md

     <b>　　｡　　𝄞　　more </b>
   </summary>

-𓈒⠀⠀ we have really bad memory, sorry if we forget u or something
+𓈒⠀⠀ we have really bad memory, sorry if we forget you or something

 𓈒⠀⠀ communicate with us if ANY of us make u uncomfortable, please!